 He served the 2-star command of the 13th Corps Support Command at Fort Hood, TX. before his selection as the 12th command sergeant major of the U.S. Army Materiel Command, Fort Belvoir, Va.
 His overseas assignments include three tours to Germany and deployments to OPERATION Joint Endeavor in Bosnia-Herzegovina and Croatia and OPERATION Iraqi Freedom in Iraq.

-Elder's military and civilian education include: Primary Leadership Development and the Primary Technical Courses; Basic and Advanced Noncommissioned Officer Courses; Instructor and Small Group Instructor Courses; Battle Staff NCO Course; Drill Sergeant School; and the Garrison Sergeants Major Course.
+Elder's military and civilian education include the Primary Leadership Development and the Primary Technical Courses; Basic and Advanced Noncommissioned Officer Courses; Instructor and Small Group Instructor Courses; Battle Staff NCO Course; Drill Sergeant School; and the Garrison Sergeants Major Course.
 He is a graduate of the Sergeants Major course, the Command Sergeants Major course, the Command Sergeants Major Force Management course, and the KEYSTONE Command Senior Enlisted Leader course.
-He was awarded a Master’s of Science degree in Corporate & Organizational Communication from Northeastern University, Boston, MA, and a bachelor's degree in Business Administration from Touro College, New York, NY.
-He is certified as a Master Knowledge Management Professional from the KM Professional Society and as a Chambers Bay Institute Authentic Leader Development Coach.
-He is a member of the International Coach Federation and Rotary International.
+Earning a Master of Science degree in Corporate & Organizational Communication from Northeastern University, Boston, MA, and a bachelor's degree in Business Administration from Touro College, New York, NY.
+Dan also completed post-graduate studies in Organizational Behavior and Executive Coaching from the University of Texas-Dallas Naveen Jindal School of Management.
+He is a certified executive coach by the International Coach Federation and is a Wiley DiSC certified trainer.

-His awards and decorations include the Distinguished Service Medal, Legion of Merit with one oak leaf cluster, the Bronze Star Medal, the Meritorious Service Medal with three oak leaf clusters; the Army Commendation medal with five oak leaf clusters; the Army Achievement Medal with six oak leaf clusters; the Armed Forces Expeditionary Medal; the Iraq Campaign Medal; and the NATO Medal.
+His awards and decorations include the Distinguished Service Medal, Legion of Merit with one oak leaf cluster, the Bronze Star Medal, the Meritorious Service Medal with three oak leaf clusters; the Army Commendation medal with five oak leaf clusters; the Army Achievement Medal with six oak leaf clusters; the Armed Forces Expeditionary Medal; the Iraq Campaign Medal; the NATO Medal; the Mechanic's Badge; the Drill Sergeant Identification Badge, and other service medals and ribbons.

 Command Sergeant Major, U.S. Army Recruiting Command